nNDVG/hw05_final/README.md

 # Description
 #### A social network with registration, where users can publish posts grouped by topic, with the ability to leave comments on posts, as well as subscribe to interesting authors.
 #### An API was also developed for this project based on the Django REST framework: https://github.com/nNDVG/api_final_yatube
+### What would add:
+- Messages
+- More information in the user's bio, such as interests, field about yourself and additional contacts

 # Run
 ## To install on a local computer, you must: